hermo/empiriqa/README.md

 ## Overview

 *empiriqa* (command name is `epiq`) is a tool for interactively manipulating UNIX pipelines `|`.
 You can individually edit, add, delete, and toggle disable/enable for each pipeline stage.
 It allows you to easily and efficiently experiment with data processing and analysis using commands.
 Additionally, you can execute commands with continuous output streams like `tail -f`.

+You can start with an empty editor or import an existing pipeline directly from the command line (e.g., `epiq 'ls -l | grep txt'`) to pre-populate the editor stages and begin experimenting immediately.

 *empiriqa* can be considered a generalization of tools like [*jnv*](https://github.com/ynqa/jnv) (interactive JSON filter using jq) and